siler23/MultiArchDockerKubernetes/docs/3-Best-Practice-go.md

 ![Massive Outyet Image](images/big_outyet_image_size.png)

-*Seeing the room for improvement fills us with determination ...*
+*Seeing the room for improvement fills you with [determination](https://undertale.fandom.com/wiki/Determination).*

 ### Iteration 2: Small-outyet
 In this second iteration, we attempt to improve upon our original endeavor using multi-stage builds.
 What is a multi-stage build?
 A build that happens in multiple stages.
 Mic drop...[Docker multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/).
 Employing multi-stage builds we can build the golang application in a container with all the bells and whistles and then copy it to another container that is much smaller.
 Here, we just run it.
 This works well with golang because when we set `CGO_ENABLED=0` everything is statically compiled.
 In this case, we're going to copy it into the Alpine base image which should cut down its size considerably.
 Without further ado, the [small-outyet Dockerfile](https://github.com/siler23/MultiArchDockerICP/blob/master/small-outyet/Dockerfile) below: